Condition Care Guide

-This common disorder stems from damage to the peripheral nerves, especially those that branch out through the arms, legs, fingers and toes.
+Neuropathy is a common disorder that stems from damage to the peripheral nerves, especially those that branch out through the arms, legs, fingers and toes.

 What are the symptoms of neuropathy?

-Symptoms include weakness, numbness, tingling, and burning or painful sensations.
+Symptoms of neuropathy include weakness, numbness, tingling, and burning or painful sensations.

 What are the causes?